hagensen-software/HealthCTX/HealthCTX.Domain/readme.md

 ## Defining the Fhir Domain Model
 The Fhir domain model is defined by creating interfaces that represent the resources and elements in the Fhir standard.
 The interfaces are used to define the properties of the resource or element and to specify the types of the properties.
-The way it is done is by decorating the interfaces with attributes that specify the name of the resource or element and the properties of the resource or element.
+This is done by decorating the interfaces with attributes that specify the name of the resource and the properties of the resource or element.

-The interfaces does not contain any properties, but only attributes that specify the properties of the resource or element.
+The interfaces does not contain any properties, but only attributes that specify the potential properties of the resource or element.
 The generator will use these attributes to check that the records implementing the interface only contains properties that comply with the definition and generate the correct mapper class.

-The most relevant resources are defined in the HealthCTX.Domain project, but you can also create your own resources and elements by creating interfaces that represent the resources and elements in the Fhir standard.
+The most commonly used resources are defined in the HealthCTX.Domain project, but you can also create your own resources and elements by creating interfaces that represent the resources and elements in the Fhir standard.

 ### Defining Resources